ekristen/cast/README.md

 ### Aliases

-Cast has the concept of aliases and it's possible to add additional distros to this alias list.

-However the aliases serve a more specific purpose for supporing backwards compatibility for older versions of SIFT and REMnux that were not released as a **cast** distro originally.
+Aliases are only for SIFT and REMnux and not intended for long term use.
+The aliases serve a more specific purpose for supporing backwards compatibility for older versions of SIFT and REMnux that were not released as a **cast** distro originally.

 ## Developers